enzo-project/enzo-dev/doc/manual/source/user_guide/InSituPythonAnalysis.rst

 ------------

 Below are links to the build and runtime requirements, which must be installed.
-You can compile ``libyt`` using different options based on your used cases, so that Enzo can have different in situ analysis feature when it links to ``libyt``.
+We can compile ``libyt`` using different options based on our used cases, so that Enzo can have different in situ analysis feature when it links to ``libyt``.

 A brief description of each mode (option) is shown here.
 The options are mutually independent.
 Please follow the instructions in ``libyt`` documents: